asu-iris/course_robotics/_build/html/_sources/lec4-fk/fk.md

 In a robot arm, if actual mechanical parameters differ from the nominal value in data sheet, an error arises between actual position reached and  theorical position computed via direct kinematics.
 Such error is called accuracy.
-Nowdays, accuracy level of a decent-sized robot arm is typically below 1mm.

-Another parameter  of a robot arm is repeatability which gives a measure of the robot's ability to return to a previously reached position.
-Repeatability depends on external disturbance and also on internal controller; it is typically smaller than accuracy.
+Another meric  of a robot arm is repeatability which gives a measure of the robot's ability to return to a previously reached position.
+Repeatability depends on external disturbance and also on controller; it is typically smaller than accuracy.
 For instance, for a robot arm with a maximum reach of $1.5 \mathrm{~m}$, accuracy varies from 0.2 to $1 \mathrm{~mm}$, while repeatability varies from 0.02 to $0.2 \mathrm{~mm}$.